 So why would you get one of these?
-What is the difference of going to the grocery store/co-op/even the farm market.
+What is the difference between going to the grocery store/co-op/even the farm market.
 I have a lot of reasons why you should do this so let’s break it out quickly and simply:

-Higher Nutrient Values:
+1. Higher Nutrient Values

-When we buy our food close to home and the less time it spends frozen, refrigerated, or out of its growing environment the less nutrients it has.
-Obviously, the best way to get the highest nutrient value out of your food is picking immediately before you cook it (aka from your own garden), but the second best way is getting it from the farmer in your town or in our case just down the road.
+When we buy our food close to home and the less time it spends frozen, refrigerated, or out of its growing environment the fewer nutrients it has.
+Obviously, the best way to get the highest nutrient value out of your food is picking it immediately before you cook it (aka from your own garden), but the second-best way is getting it from the farmer in your town or in our case just down the road.
 Granted the other option is the farm market which is also awesome, but I will get to why a CSA is even better than the market a few points down.
 Back to the nutrient value though.
 The beauty of eating in season is that in-season crops coming nearby are cheaper to obtain and you eat less of them because you are filled because of higher nutrient values.
 We are hungry because our bodies need nutrients so the more nutrients our food holds the less we need.
 So not only are you saving money buying nearby (no need to pay for travel costs etc.) but you are getting a higher nutrient value and needing less.
 The further something comes to land on your plate the more expensive and the less value it holds for your body.

 A CSA contains a certain number of items each week depending on what you get and your farm type and more.
 Some have eggs and bread or even cheese with them.
 Some are just veggies.
 Depending on what you need and want.
 The best part is this means you need to spend less time at the store on Sunday evenings with everyone else.
 Your box shows up either at the farm, on your doorstep, or at a designated location.
-The best part is your farmer usually includes some notes on the veggies and recipes to make the most out of what is in there so no need to over think what you will do with these veggies.
+The best part is your farmer usually includes some notes on the veggies and recipes to make the most out of what is in there so no need to overthink what you will do with these veggies.
 Plus, your farmer will be able to help you with knowing what to do with those veggies.
 Most farms want you to have a positive experience so they will be happy to answer your questions.

-Supports Local Agriculture:
+3. Supports Local Agriculture

 Granted I am biased, but I think the most important thing we can do for our communities is to support local quality agriculture.
 There is nothing better for a local economy than choosing to purchase nearby whenever possible.
 Farmers work incredibly hard to feed us and many are young people and families that have made a conscious choice to serve their communities in this way.
 Supporting them rather than heading to a large chain grocery store is the best way to build up more quality food options in your area.
 By getting a box for a year or even the high season (late spring, summer, and all fall) you are giving a farm a commitment to know what they can grow and sustain themselves through that year.
 It also typically will allow them to give back in other ways to your community.
-Whenever we invest in anything local we invest back into our communities growth.
+Whenever we invest in anything local we invest back into our community’s growth.

 You think Local and you might think EXPENSIVE.
 Not true!
 As I said in the Nutrient value point above buying local means our nutrient value is higher, which means we are getting more out of those veggies.
 Also, most of the boxes are really affordable when you break down the cost…a $500 CSA over 20 weeks breaks out to about $25 a week.
 Think about how much you might be spending right now on your veggies weekly that are coming from Mexico or even further that are lower in nutrient value and aren’t giving back to your community in any way.
 It seems like a reasonable price to pay.